Functional Medicine Meridian ID Symptoms Of Hypothyroidism

 Apart from the common symptoms of fatigue and tiredness, weight-loss resistance, brain fog and poor focus, low thyroid states affect the cellular function of each different tissue type in the body.
-Part 1 listed the following as less recognized symptoms of hypothyroidism including headaches, arthritis –pain, heart problems, sleep apnea -sleep problems, diabetes, low blood pressure, depression, Alzheimer’s and Parkinson’s like diseases, miscarriage, difficulty falling pregnant, pre-mature birth, and pregnancy complications.
-Let’s take some of these one by one and look at how the lack of thyroid hormone can cause them.
+Part 1 listed the following as less recognized symptoms of hypothyroidism including headaches, arthritis –pain, heart problems, sleep apnea -sleep problems, diabetes, low blood pressure, fb-depression-lp, Alzheimer’s and Parkinson’s like diseases, miscarriage, difficulty falling pregnant, pre-mature birth, and pregnancy complications.
+Let’s take some of these one by one and look at how the lack of thyroid hormone in Meridian ID can cause them.

 Many different things cause headaches.
 Several things to consider include muscle and nerve disfunction causing tension-type headaches.
 When muscle and nerve cells don’t receive the proper amount of thyroid hormone the cells become dysfunctional resulting in cramping, spasms, nerve over-excitability and thus, tension.
 This tension occurs in the upper shoulders, neck and even the muscles under the scalp.
 Another way low thyroid causes headaches is related to thyroid’s influence on hormones.
 Migraine headaches are sometimes caused by imbalances in the core hormones such as estrogen, progesterone and nor-epinephrine/epinephrine (the adrenal hormones also known as nor-adrenaline/adrenaline).
 Imbalances in these also cause a whole host of other issues as I will discuss below, but the following premise is the same: you must balance/correct thyroid before it’s possible to balance the core hormones.